-Bryan R. is a senior at Washington High School in Washington Court House, Ohio.
-For the remainder of this semester, he'll be working with his Research History classmates on a variety of preservation projects, including documenting and preserving local cemeteries like Good Hope.
-Stay tuned as they share their experiences here on our blog and on their Flickr photostream.
+Sara S. is (for a few more days, at least) a senior at Washington High School in Washington Court House, Ohio.
+This semester, She and her Research History classmates have worked on a variety of preservation projects, including documenting and preserving local cemeteries like Good Hope.

 The National Trust for Historic Preservation works to save America's historic places.
 Join us today to help protect the places that matter to you.